-- All Collegiate Academies schools provide a robust multi--tiered system of supports, including reading intervention, math intervention, targeted mental health services and a behavior intervention continuum.

-Every Collegiate Academies scholar with an Individualized Education Plan has a case manager that regularly monitors their data, partners with teachers, partners with families and works with the scholar to ensure success toward IEP goals and goals within general education curriculum through a variety of tools and resources. \\
+meeting appropriate and

+rigorous goals, and if not

+on track, interventions are

+quickly initiated.

+- Collegiate Academies

+schools provide a robust

+multi-tiered system of

+support, including reading

+intervention, math

+intervention, targeted

+mental health services, and

+a behavior intervention

+continuum.

+- Every Collegiate

+Academies scholar with an

+Individualized Education

+Plan has a case manager

+that regularly monitors

+their data, partners with

+teachers, partners with

+families and works with the

+scholar to ensure success

+toward IEP goals and goals

+within the general

+education curriculum

+through a variety of tools

+and resources.

+Collegiat te Academies (CA) schools wo rk to provide a continuum of services to ensure that every

+n his or her least restrictive er • -